churris-x/obsidian-sync-dictionary-bash/README.md

 ## Planend features

 - `-i` Interactive mode: script will prompt for which file to use as the source of truth, showing the diff, with the following prompt -> \[`Y`es, `N`o, `S`wap]
-- `-s` Silent flag: don't output anything to terminal
+- `-q` Quiet flag: don't output anything to terminal
-- `-h, --help` Help flag: show summary explaining flags
 - Installation with Homebrew?
-- Create testing script to help quality and knowing how this is supposed to work